VidhiSharma426/imarticus_training_project/README.md

 ## Dataset

-The dataset used for this project is the [[Heart Disease dataset](https://www.kaggle.com/datasets/aasheesh200/framingham-heart-study-dataset)] from the UCI Machine Learning Repository.
-It contains various attributes such as age, sex, cholesterol levels, blood pressure, and ECG results, along with a target variable indicating the presence or absence of heart disease.
+The dataset used for this project is the [[Heart Disease dataset](https://www.kaggle.com/datasets/aasheesh200/framingham-heart-study-dataset)] .
+It contains various attributes such as age, sex, cholesterol levels, blood pressure, and BMI, along with a target variable indicating the presence or absence of heart disease.

 ## Methodology